We’re active & accepting new projects Get Free Quote ×

 The restore process typically requires navigating through cPanel or proprietary control panels.
 You might need to restore files and databases separately before reconnecting them.

-Additional concerns include restore service fees and monthly limits.
+Additional concerns include website restore service fees and monthly limits.
 Dependency on host systems creates risk—if their backup fails, you could lose both live site and backup copies.

 We recommend using hosting provider backups as secondary safety nets.
 Complement your primary backup plugin strategy for comprehensive protection against multiple failure scenarios.